How Many Solar Panels Do I Need to Run a TV?

 2. Find out Your Peak Sun Hours

-But the sunlight intensity varies greatly throughout the day and depending on the weather.
+However, the sunlight intensity varies greatly throughout the day and highly depends on the weather and season.

 So to make calculations easier, solar experts use something called “peak sun hours” (PSH).